ethereum/web3.py/docs/web3.eth.rst

     The same validation and defaulting rules of :meth:`~web3.eth.Eth.replace_transaction` apply.

-    This method returns the transaction hash of the newly modified transaction.
+    This method returns the transaction hash of the newly modified transaction as a HexBytes object.

     .. code-block:: python